jordanisaacs/neovim-flake/README.md

 A highly configurable nix flake for neovim.

-Come joine the Matrix room if you have any questions or need help: [#neovim-flake:matrix.org](https://matrix.to/#/#neovim-flake:matrix.org)
+Come join the Matrix room if you have any questions or need help: [#neovim-flake:matrix.org](https://matrix.to/#/#neovim-flake:matrix.org)

 ## Documentation

 See the [neovim-flake Manual](https://jordanisaacs.github.io/neovim-flake/) for documentation, available options, and release notes.

-If you want to dive right into trying neovim-flake you can get a fully featured configuration with `nix` language support by running
+If you want to dive right into trying neovim-flake you can get a fully featured configuration with `nix` language support by running:

 ```
 nix run github:jordanisaacs/neovim-flake